dbsanfte/eq-archives/README.md

 See READMEs in various folders for more info.

 ## Searchability Available Again
-I've now (mostly) finished indexing the websites and mailing lists with Open Semantic Search, and I've put this up on https://search.eqarchives.org/.
+I've now finished reindexing the websites and mailing lists with Open Semantic Search, and I've put this up on https://search.eqarchives.org/.
 Unfortunately due to doubts about how secure the PHP UI is, I need to keep the site password protected.
 You can contact me directly (Dolalin on P99 Discord) if interested in access, and I'll approve it for known and trusted members of the EQEmu community.
 Commercial access is also available.

 ![image](https://user-images.githubusercontent.com/3513358/124090908-34e9b300-da4d-11eb-8c19-8063398ce6e5.png)